kyma-project/cli/docs/gen-docs/kyma_undeploy.md

       --delete-strategy string   Specify if only Kyma resources are deleted (system) or all resources (all) (default "system")
   -d, --domain string            Custom domain used for installation.
   -p, --profile string           Kyma deployment profile.
 If not specified, Kyma uses its default configuration.
 The supported profiles are: evaluation, production.
-  -s, --source string            Undeploy source usually automatically detected, use this flag to override the detection:
+  -s, --source string            Undeploy source usually automatically detected.
+Use this flag to override the detection:
                                  	- Undeploy from a specific release, for example: "kyma undeploy --source=2.0.0"
                                  	- Undeploy from a specific branch of the Kyma repository on kyma-project.org: "kyma undeploy --source=<my-branch-name>"
                                  	- Undeploy from a commit (8 characters or more), for example: "kyma undeploy --source=34edf09a"